atom-material/atom-material-ui/README.md

 ![](http://i.imgur.com/7C2H2mw.png)
 ---

-A dark UI theme for Atom that (kinda) follows Google's Material Design Guidelines.
+A dynamic UI theme for Atom that (kinda) follows Google's Material Design Guidelines.
 Best with [Atom Material Syntax](https://github.com/silvestreh/atom-material-syntax).
 (Mostly) works with other dark syntax themes as it uses syntax colors for the UI.
-Light themes work too, but doesn't look as nice.
+Light themes work too, but might not look as nice.

 Inspired by Mattia Astorino's [SublimeText theme](https://github.com/equinusocio/material-theme).